 .dockerignore files for your workspace type:

-docker-compose.debug.yml files are not generated for .NET Core applications.
+docker-compose.debug.yml files are not generated for all platforms, such as .NET Core applications, and are optional for Node.js applications.

 Rich IntelliSense (completions) for

-Many of the most common Docker commands are built right into the Command Palette (
+Many of the most common Docker commands are built right into the Command Palette (F1 by default):

 The Docker extension contributes explorers to view and manage containers, images, registries, volumes, and networks.
-The right click context menus provide quick access to the same rich set of commands found in the Command Palette (
+The right click context menus provide quick access to the same rich set of commands found in the Command Palette (F1 by default).

 TIP: You can reorder the explorers by clicking and dragging on the explorer title.
 You can also hide the entire view by right clicking on the Docker icon or hide individual explorers by right clicking on the explorer title.